Abhishekmishra-17/Phenol-formaldehyde-Resin-Urea-formaldehyde-resin/storyboard/README.md

 ## Storyboard (Round 2)

-Experiment 1: Preparation of Phenol-formaldehyde resin.
+Experiment 1: Preparation of Phenol-formaldehyde and Urea-formaldehyde resin.
 ### 1. Story Outline:

 Phenol-formaldehyde resin is also known as **phenolic resin** which is a type of thermosetting plastic.
 It is synthesized by condensation polymerization and cross-linking of phenol and formaldehyde by heating in presence of acid catalyst **Novolac** and bakelite are well known P-F resin.<br>In presence of a base catalyst another P-F resin **Resol** is obtained.
 Atcommercial scale they are used in lamination, thermal resistance, adhessive and many more.<br> The chemical composition of phenoland formaldehyde and their combination into network are interlinked permanently that give them rigid and hard structure,it is due to crosslinked networking.